glittershark/tweezer/README.md

 tweezer alter rake -p '~/code/rake' # Changes rake in the gemfile to be
                                     # installed from `~/code/rake`
 ```

-For further documentation, run `tweezer help` and `tweezer help COMMAND`.

 ## Why?